It makes me feel warm inside to know that there are currently over 6,500 national parks in the world, and even more are being declared each year.

 - Mammoth Hot Springs, a hot spring that cascades down terraces.

 - Yellowstone Canyon, a massive canyon with an impressive waterfall.
-Go to Inspiration Point or Artist Point for spectacular views.
+Go to Lookout Point or Artist Point for spectacular views.

 - Norris Geyser Basin, a large thermal area with hot springs and geysers.

 - Fountain Paint Pot Trail, a walking trail with some smaller geysers and thermal pools.